ncatlab/nlab-content/pages/1/8/0/0/81/content.md

 #What is the role of (higher) category theory in physics?#

-Just an insanely incomplete list of links for the moment:
+Just an insanely incomplete list of links for the moment, more at [[quantum field theory]]:

 * John Baez and Aaron Lauda, _A prehistory of $n$-categorical physics_ ([pdf](http://math.ucr.edu/home/baez/history.pdf))